Dr Mark Steven

 Senior Lecturer in 20th and 21st Century Literature (E&R)

-I'm interested in connections between the narrative arts and social transformation.
+I'm interested in the poetics of social transformation.

 My thinking is especially alive to questions of how literature and cinema might help us envisage or even engineer a better world than the dumpster fire we now inhabit.
-As a researcher, I tend to write about how different forms respond to the vicissitudes of modern capitalism, to the practicalities of revolution, and to the possibility of communism.
+Within this frame, I tend to write about how different forms respond to the vicissitudes of modern capitalism, to the practicalities of revolution, and to the possibility of communism.
 I make no bones about the fact that this research is fueled by political commitment.

 My academic writing has appeared in Modernism/modernity, Textual Practice, SubStance, Screen, Film-Philosophy, Screening the Past, Postmodern Culture, Affirmations, James Joyce Quarterly, and elsewhere.